 PM condoles demise of CPI veteran Gurudas Dasgupta

-Prime Minister Narendra Modi on Thursday condoled the demise of CPI veteran Gurudas Dasgupta, saying he was a strong voice in Parliament.
+Vice President M Venkaiah Naidu and Prime Minister Narendra Modi on Thursday condoled the death of CPI veteran Gurudas Dasgupta, saying he was a strong voice in Parliament.
+Dasgupta, 83, died in Kolkata following prolonged illness.

+In his condolence message, Naidu said Dasgupta was an able parliamentarian and a well-known trade union leader.
+"My heartfelt condolences to bereaved family members, friends and well wishers," the vice president said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)